bezoerb/grunt-php2html/README.md

 ##### Windows

 The `php-cgi` binary can be installed via [XAMPP](http://www.apachefriends.org/de/xampp-windows.html).
+Here is how you can add the binary to your PATH: [Link](https://www.monosnap.com/image/psLZ5fpwuSsvJJeZPdklEjxMr)

 ##### Ubuntu